 Worshiping Mother Nature: Golden Cathedral, Escalante, UT

-Difficulty: Not easy (distance, elevation gain, deep sand hiking, and exposure).
-Not for the faint of heart or sand shy.
+Difficulty: Not easy- most rate it difficult and strenuous due to the distance, elevation gain, deep sand hiking, and exposure.
+Not for the faint of heart or sand-shy.
+Four-wheel drive to get to the trailhead is a must!

 Elevation Gain: 1,581 ft

-What a hidden gem!
-Definitely one of the most dramatic and magical spots, I’ve experienced in Utah.
-Well worth the considerable effort of trudging through deep sand.
+A well-hidden gem and one of the most dramatic and magical spots I’ve experienced in Utah.
+Well worth the considerable effort of driving nearly 30 miles of gnarly fire road and trudging through miles of deep sand.
 Almost the entire elevation loss/gain is in the first/last 2 miles.
-Imagine a deep sand slog, followed by a deep sand vertical climb, followed by a steep sandstone vertical climb and you’ve imagined the final miles of the hike.
-About 80% of the hike is across exposed, arid desert so take proper precautions!
-Dehydration, heat stroke, or worse are real dangers, especially when the temperatures are high.
+Imagine a deep sand slog, followed by a deep sand vertical climb, followed by a steep slickrock vertical climb, and you’ve imagined the final miles of the hike.
+About 80% of the hike is across exposed, arid desert, so take proper precautions!
+Dehydration, heat stroke, or worse, are real dangers, especially when the temperatures are high.
+Neon Canyon is susceptible to flash floods, so check your forecast before you go.

 Happy Trails!